ParvinEyvazov/what-should-I-get-in-final-exam/README.md

 For FD --> 2.67 and more (lower than 35 rule)
 ```
 Output file shows that what student has to get in the final exam for according letter grades.

+> **Note**: lower than 35 rule is a rule of the university that if students get lower than 35 in the final exam, they automatically fail in the semester for this lesson.